open-ch/kaeter/kaeter/README.md

 > Caterpillars /ˈkætərˌpɪlər/ are the larval stage of members of the order Lepidoptera (the insect order comprising butterflies and moths).

-This is a CLI tool which has these goals:
+This CLI tool has these goals:

 - providing a standardised release process in a fat repo context
 - tracking released versions